orbiously/tailscale-orb/README.md

 This orb will allow users to connect the build-host to a [Tailscale Tailnet](https://tailscale.com/kb/1151/what-is-tailscale/).
 The build-host will then be able to communicate _privately_ with any Tailscale host in the same Tailnet via a peer-to-peer mesh network.

-You can then also use the remote Tailscale host as a bastion/jump host.
+You can then also use the remote Tailscale host as a bastion/jump host to relay the traffic from your Tailscale network onto your physical subnet.

 **This is an “executor-agnostic” orb; there is only one set of commands which can be used on any executor.
 The orb’s underlying code handles the OS/platform detection, and runs the appropriate OS-specific bash commands.**